-Black currants are edible berries of the Ribes berry shrub and are native to Asia and parts of Europe.
-The berries, mostly 1 cm in diameter, are usually purplish in colour with a shiny skin and contain several seeds.
+Native to Asia and parts of Europe, black currants are edible berries of the Ribes berry shrub.
+The berries, mostly a centimetre in diameter, are usually purplish in colour with a shiny skin, and contain several seeds.

-They are commonly used as a flavouring agent in the culinary industry and thus you will find it being predominantly used in bakeries etc in form of syrups, juices, preserves, etc.
+They are commonly used as a flavouring agent in the culinary industry.
+It is used extensively in the bakery industry, in the form of syrups, juices, preserves, etc.

 How to select

-· Black currant cordial is found commonly in pubs.
+• Black currant cordial is used commonly in pubs.
 In UK, it is combined with cider to make a popular drink called "Cider and Black".
 Black currant juice can be added to beer to enhance the flavour of beer.

-· Crushed black currants are a primary ingredient in the popular aperitif (drink which is served before the meal to induce appetite) Crème de Cassis.
+• Crushed black currants are a primary ingredient in the popular aperitif, Crème de Cassis, a drink which is served before a meal to induce appetite.

-· Vodka can also be infused with balck currant berries to make a astringent and sharp flavoured drink.
+• Vodka can also be infused with black currant berries to make an astringent and sharp flavoured drink.

 How to store

-· They have good levels of nutrients like potassium, phosphorus and iron.
+• Black currants have good levels of nutrients like potassium, phosphorus and B-vitamins.

-· They contain several rare nutrients like Omega 6 essential Fatty acids and Monoamine Oxidase Inhibitors which may help in therapies to combat depression.
+• It contains several rare nutrients like Omega 6 fatty acids and Monoamine Oxidase inhibitors, which may help combat depression.